wrex/rexs.tools/src/routes/blog/ball-turner/+page.md

 My blog very intentionally doesn't support comments or questions, but if you'd like to discuss this further, please see [this thread on the Hobby Machinist forum](https://www.hobby-machinist.com/threads/jims-truly-simple-ball-turning-tool.107341/).

+## Safety warning

+I can't be held responsible if you somehow manage to hurt yourself making one of these things.
+Machine tools can be dangerous if you don't know how to use them safely.
+Heck, any tool can be dangerous.

+Learn how to use your machines safely elsewhere before attempting to make one of these.
+I've tried to only present tried and tested techniques, and I'm unaware of any operations that are particularly dangerous, but your safety is _your_ responsibility, not mine.

 ## The design